jbernhard/ebe-osg/README.md

 ### Who would want to use it?

 Experts who want to acquire as much CPU time as possible and are willing to put in some time to configure this.
-If you want to set something up quickly and run a few jobs, this is not for you.
+I imagine three possible use cases:

+1. Running events using the same physics models as me.
+2. Using some of the same models, replacing some with your own.
+I expect this is the most common.
+3. Completely different models, i.e. you just want my OSG scripts.

+I will address all three use cases below.

 ## Design